HURRICANE VALLEY SINGLES CONFERENCE

 Since the conference falls in July, do anticipate tight hotel inventory if you book last minute.
 It’s best to book sooner than later, and then coordinate with others later to share rooms to split costs.
 Use the Hurricane Valley Singles Conference 2024 Facebook Event Page to coordinate rooms with others.

-Here are a few suggested local hotel options in Hurricane, Washington, or St George, at different price points to suit your budget.
+Here are other local hotel options in Hurricane, Washington, or St George, at different price points to suit your budget.
+Click on the blue links for more info.
 Scroll down if you are interested in Airbnb or RV Parking options.

 $ - under $110/night